 But here is why I like the A400M

-I think there are a number of factors which means the UK must stay with the programme;
+I think there are a number of factors that means the UK must stay with the programme;

 The Trend in military plant and vehicle design